lepture/flask-oauthlib/docs/client.rst

         return redirect(next_url)

 We store the token and the associated secret in the session so that the tokengetter can return it.
-Additionally we also store the Twitter username that was sent back to us so that we can later display it to the user.
+Additionally, we also store the Twitter username that was sent back to us so that we can later display it to the user.
 In larger applications it is recommended to store satellite information in a database instead to ease debugging and more easily handle additional information